giorgiovilardo/RpgKataInFSharp/README.md

 * I keep delaying making Characters a DU, but now looks like it's the time
   * I need to implement some sort of a master dispatcher functions that then sends you to the correct damage check?
   * Rest is easy-ish just have a return new record with different faction

+#### DU BRANCH

+* Wtf i do?
+My funcs are for Character which should be able to iterate a la inheritance over all versions of Character?
+Why I have to rematch and unwrap?